 Home renovation loan amounts with the firm's Marcus division range from $3,500 to $40,000.
 All rates are fixed, so you don’t have to worry about your rate fluctuating over time.
 A strong FICO score is needed, but a minimum score isn’t reported by the company.
 Loans are typically funded within five days and the application process is done online.
 Rates vary but are generally between 6.99 percent and 19.99 percent as of April 2021.
 No fees are charged and customers have access to an app.

 Besides home renovation loans, Marcus by Goldman Sachs offers debt consolidation loans and high yield savings accounts.
 The loan process can be completed entirely online and funds typically land in your bank account within five days.

 Best for Veterans: USAA

-Why We Chose It: USAA offers small home renovation loans to its members.
+Why We Chose It: USAA offers small personal loans that can be used for home renovations to its members.
 It also offers so many other products and services including insurance, mortgages, car loans, and retirement accounts.
 It can be a one-stop shop for veterans.

 Long repayment terms up to 84 months

 USAA (United Services Automobile Association) is a diversified financial services group and an investing, banking, and insurance industry leader.
 It’s open to members of the U.S. military, veterans, and their families.
 The company was founded in 1922 in San Antonio, Texas.
 It has more than 13 million members but started with only 25 army officers who wanted to insure their cars.